jitendragangwar123/ChainRust/README.md

   - Persistence to a JSON file (`blockchain.json`).

 - **REST API**:
+  - `POST /wallet`: Create a new wallet with key pair.
+  - `POST /faucet`: Add funds to an address for testing.
+  - `POST /check_balance`: Retrieve an address’s balance.
+  - `POST /transaction`: Add a transaction to the mempool.
+  - `POST /add_block`: Add a new block with transactions.
   - `GET /chain`: Retrieve the entire blockchain.
-  - `POST /add_block`: Add a new block with transactions.

 - **Swagger Documentation**:
   - Interactive Swagger UI at `/swagger-ui/` for API exploration and testing.